BKDaugherty/tactics-exploration/devlog.md

   - [ ] The "load_demo_battle_scene" and "spawn_unit" fns are getting a lil out of control.
   - [ ] Maps / Battles as Data?
     - [ ] Procedurally Generated Levels?

-- [ ] Expand on the Combat System
-  - [ ] Ranged Attacks?
-  - [ ] Damage / AP Calculations?
-  - [ ] Multiple Types of Moves?
-  - [ ] Allow the unit to pick a FacedDirection on Wait
-  - [ ] UI Support for more complex choices of "actions"?

 - [ ] Outside of Battle...